Appropriate first aid must be used to treat any burns or scalds as soon as possible. This will limit the amount of damage to your skin.

-As with electrical burns, chemical burns can be very damaging and immediate medical attention should be sought at an A&E department.
+Chemical burns can be very damaging and require immediate medical attention at an A&E department.

-If possible, find out what chemical caused the burn so that you can inform the healthcare professionals when receiving medical assistance.
+If possible, find out what chemical caused the burn and tell the healthcare professionals at A&E.

-If you are assisting someone else, wear appropriate protective clothing, then:
+If you are helping someone else, wear appropriate protective clothing, then:

-- remove any affected clothing from the person who has been burnt
+- remove any clothing that has the chemical on it from the person who has been burnt

-- if the chemical is in a dry form, brush it off the skin
+- if the chemical is dry, brush it off their skin

 - use running water to remove any traces of the chemical from the burnt area